 We currently provide content licensing to customers in more than 150 countries and license content from contributors located in over 100 countries.
 In connection with providing content licensing, we collect, store, process and use our customers' and contributors' personally identifiable information and other data, and we rely on third parties that are not directly under our control to do so as well.
 We also collect, store, process and use our employees' personally identifiable information and other data in connection with their employment.
 While we take measures intended to protect the security, integrity and confidentiality of the personal information and other sensitive information we collect, store or transmit, we cannot guarantee that inadvertent or unauthorized use or disclosure will not occur, or that third parties will not gain unauthorized access to this information.
 There have been a number of reported incidents where third-party service providers or partners have used software to access the personal data of their customers' or partners' customers for marketing and other purposes.
-While our privacy policies prohibit such activities, our third-party service providers or partners may engage in such activity without our knowledge or consent.
-If we or our third-party service providers or partners were to experience a cybersecurity incident, data breach or disruption, unauthorized access or failure of systems compromising our customers', contributors' or employees' data, or if one of our third-party service providers or partners were to access our customers' personal data without authorization, our brand and reputation could be adversely affected, use of our products could decrease, we could experience business interruption and we could be exposed to a risk of loss, litigation and regulatory proceedings.
-Depending on the nature of the information compromised in a cybersecurity incident, data breach or disruption or unauthorized access or failure of systems compromising our customers', contributors' or employees' data, be notify customers, contributors, employees or governmental bodies about the incident and we may need to provide some form of remedy and compensation for the individuals affected.
+While our privacy policies prohibit such activities, our third-party service providers or partners were to experience a cybersecurity incident, data breach or disruption, unauthorized access or failure of systems compromising our customers', contributors' or employees' data, or if one of our third-party service providers or partners were to access our customers' personal data without authorization, our brand and reputation could be adversely affected, use of our products could decrease, we could experience business interruption and we could be exposed to a risk of loss, litigation and regulatory proceedings.
+Depending on the nature of the information compromised in a cybersecurity incident, data breach or disruption or unauthorized access or failure of systems compromising our customers', contributors' or employees' data, we may also have obligations to notify customers, contributors, employees or governmental bodies about the incident and we may need to provide some form of remedy and compensation for the individuals affected.
 Complying with these obligations could cause us to incur substantial costs, including compliance, crisis management and remediation costs, and receive negative publicity.
-While we maintain insurance coverage that is designed to address certain aspects of cyber risks, such insurance coverage may be insufficient to cover all losses or all types of claims that may arise in the event we experience a cybersecurity incident, data breach, disruption, unauthorized access or failure
+While we maintain insurance coverage that is designed to address certain aspects of cyber risks, such insurance coverage may be insufficient to cover all losses or all types of claims that may arise in the event we experience a cybersecurity incident, data breach, disruption, unauthorized access or failure of systems.